 As we’re all aware, sometimes, travels just don’t go as planned.
 This is no new challenge for us, and we’ve gotten pretty good at rolling with the punches.
 On Sunday, the hubs and I were due to board a flight from Bangkok to Istanbul for one week in Turkey.

 From touring Hagia Sophia to riding in a hot air balloon over Cappadocia, it was going to be the perfect way to kick off our time in Europe.
 I’ve long dreamed of going to Turkey.
 Out of all of our plans, it was one of the places I was most looking forward to.

 Unfortunately, this doesn’t feel like the right time to take my first step onto Turkish soil.
-Though I have been doing my best to follow along, here are a few articles and websites that can more eloquently detail the situation, and are worth a read if you’re feeling unclear:
+Though I’ve been doing my best to follow along, here are a few articles that can more eloquently detail the situation.
+They’re worth a read if you’re also feeling confused and unclear:

 - Occupy Gezi: Police Against Protestors in Istanbul

 - Live from ‘Occupied’ Gezi Park: In Istanbul, a New Turkish Protest Movement Is Born

 - Turkey clashes: Why are Gezi Park and Taksim Square so important?

 Because we registered our trip with the Smart Traveler Enrollment Program (something I fully recommend), we started getting e-mails almost instantly warning travelers to avoid large protests or gatherings—even peaceful ones—and citing that these events pop up quickly, and sometimes turn violent without warning.

 Then came the e-mails from friends and family… the same ones who have been nothing short of positive and supportive.
 No one challenged our decisions to quit our jobs in a tough economy or second-guessed the logic of using our savings to travel the world.
 So, when these people make one simple request — “please don’t go to Turkey” — we felt like maybe we should give in on this one.